-- A. The parties recognize the desirability of maintaining stable industrial relations in the Pile Driving Industry through the maintenance of fair and reasonable working conditions and job security for employees who are members of the Union. - B. The parties to the Standard Agreement 1991-1993 have negotiated Article 24: Enabling Clause which permits the Union, upon application by and consideration for the circumstances of an Employer, to modify the terms and conditions of the Standard Agreement in order that an Employer signatory to the Standard Agreement may become more competitive. - C. Arrangements made pursuant to the Enabling Clause have allowed Employers to become more competitive in the pile driving job bidding market. - D. The Union wishes to protect and advance the interests of its members by obtaining more work for them. - E. ARTICLE 24: Enabling Clause of the Standard Agreement allows for mutually agreed upon modifications to be enumerated in a Letter of Understanding.
+- A. The parties recognize the desirability of maintaining stable industrial relations in the Pile Driving Industry through the maintenance of fair and reasonable working conditions and job security for employees who are members of the Union. - B. The parties to the Pile Driving, Dipper, Clamshell And Related Work Agreement 2016 2022 (the "Agreement") have negotiated Article 24: Enabling Clause which permits the Union, upon application by and consideration for the circumstances of an Employer, to modify the terms and conditions of the Agreement in order that an Employer signatory to the Agreement may become more competitive. - C. Arrangements made pursuant to the Enabling Clause have allowed Employers to become more competitive in the pile driving job bidding market. - D. The Union wishes to protect and advance the interests of its members by obtaining more work for them. - E. ARTICLE 24: Enabling Clause of the Agreement allows for mutually agreed upon modifications to be enumerated in a Letter of Understanding.